mikependon/RepoDB.NET/pages/classes/dbfield.md

 # DbField

 An immutable class that holds the definition of the database columns.
-This class is hugely used internally in the the library.
+This class is hugely used internally in the library.

 ###### List of Properties